Disappearance of Laureen Rahn: Phone calls

 On October 1, 1980, Judith found she had been charged for three phone calls placed in California; she did not have friends or relatives there, and Rahn had never had any ties to the area.
-Two calls were placed from a motel in Santa Monica, and another from a motel in Santa Ana, the latter of which was made to hotline for teens seeking sexual assistance.
+Two calls were placed from a motel in Santa Monica, and another from a motel in Santa Ana, the latter of which was made to a hotline for teens seeking sexual assistance.
 Detectives spoke with the physician who maintained the hotline, and he initially denied having known anything of the call.

-Five years later, in 1985, Karole Jensen, an investigator from the organization Wings for Children, called the physician, and he changed his story: he claimed that numerous young women and runaways occasionally visited his wife at their home and that one of the girls may have been Rahn.
+Five years later, in 1985, Karole Jensen, an investigator from the organization Wings for Children, called the physician, and he changed his story; he claimed that numerous young women and runaways occasionally visited his wife at their home and that one of the girls may have been Rahn.
 He also stated that Annie Sprinkle, a sex educator and former pornographic actress who allegedly knew his wife, might have had information regarding Rahn's disappearance and those of other runaway girls.
 However, both investigators from Wings for Children and the National Center for Missing and Exploited Children were unable to find any evidence linking Sprinkle to Rahn's disappearance.

 Throughout 1981, Judith claimed to have received numerous mysterious phone calls from an unknown individual, which she always received at approximately 3:45 a.m.
 During these calls, Judith claimed the caller never spoke.
 The phone calls continued for several years after Rahn's disappearance, increasing in frequency during the Christmas holiday.
 The calls eventually stopped after she changed her phone number several years after Rahn's disappearance.
 Rahn's aunt Janet Roy also reported that on several occasions after her disappearance, a young girl called the Roy family's telephone asking to speak to Roy's son, Michael.
 Whenever Michael picked up the phone, the caller was silent.
 Roy believed the caller may have been Rahn as she would refer to Michael as "Mike", a nickname only Rahn used for her cousin.

 Jensen visited California in 1986.
 She located the motels from which the October 1980 phone calls had been placed.
 She discovered that one of the motels may have been used as a filming location by a child pornographer known as "Dr. Z"; however, Jensen was unable to link Dr. Z to the hotline.
 The same year, a childhood friend of Rahn's named Roger Maurais received a phone call from a woman who claimed to be "Laurie" or Laureen.
 Maurais's mother answered the phone call and stated that the woman claimed to have been her son's former girlfriend.
-Maurais had dated Rahn when the two were about 12-years-old.
+Maurais had dated Rahn when the two were about 12 years old.